GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 Generally blueprints are used as top-level modules which means that usually their READMEs include sample values for their variables but there are no examples showing how to use them as modules.

 If you want to test a blueprint using an example, we suggest adding a "Test" section at the end of the README and include the example there.
-See any existing module for a [concrete example](blueprints/cloud-operations/asset-inventory-feed-remediation#test).
+See any existing blueprint for a [concrete example](blueprints/cloud-operations/asset-inventory-feed-remediation#test).

 ### Testing via `tfvars` and `yaml` (aka `tftest`-based tests)